HenrikJoreteg/hjs-webpack/README.md

 ### Changing Babel config

 Since `hjs-webpack` already has a babel loader, the easiest way to tweak Babel settings is to create a file at the root of your project called `.babelrc` that contains config settings.
-See [bablerc docs](https://babeljs.io/docs/usage/babelrc/) for more options.
+See [babelrc docs](https://babeljs.io/docs/usage/babelrc/) for more options.

 There are some babel presets that work well with `hjs-webpack`.
 You can check out an example of using presets in the [examples directory](./examples).
 There's one with [hot reloading](./examples/assets-and-index-html/.babelrc) and one [without](/examples/just-assets-no-html/.babelrc).
 You'll need to install these presets just like any other dev dependencies.